| 2001 |

 | 2019 |

-EWI-2 accumulates at the presynaptic terminal of the HIV virological synapse and inhibits Env-mediated cell-cell fusion; EWI-2 is downregulated upon HIV-1 infection (likely by Vpu); EWI-2 and CD81 levels are restored on syncytia surfaces, contributing to prevention of further fusion. |
+EWI-2 accumulates at the presynaptic terminal (producer cell side) of the HIV virological synapse and contributes to inhibition of Env-mediated cell-cell fusion.
+EWI-2 is downregulated upon HIV-1 infection, likely by Vpu.
+EWI-2 and CD81 surface levels are restored on syncytia where they continue to act as fusion inhibitors. |

-Quantitative fluorescence microscopy, shRNA knockdown, cell-cell fusion assay |
+Quantitative fluorescence microscopy, shRNA knockdown, cell-cell fusion assays |

 Viruses |